carpentries/instructor-training/_extras/checkout.md

 We will pick the segment of the lesson(s) you are to teach on the day of the demonstration, so you must be prepared to teach any part of your chosen lesson(s).
-You can refer to the lists of [Software Carpentry lessons](https://software-carpentry.org/lessons/), [Data Carpentry lessons](http://www.datacarpentry.org/lessons/), and [Library Carpentry](https://librarycarpentry.org/) on the websites.
+You can refer to the lists of [Software Carpentry lessons](https://software-carpentry.org/lessons/), [Data Carpentry lessons](http://www.datacarpentry.org/lessons/), and [Library Carpentry lessons](https://librarycarpentry.org/lessons/) on the websites.
 A lesson corresponds to a single line in the lesson table and a single repository in GitHub.
 Some lessons have supplementary modules.
 You do not need to be prepared to teach the supplementary modules for your teaching demonstration.